 Wexford town supports a wide range of wildlife habitats and species of local or even national conservation interest.
 Birds nest in trees, shrubs or under the eaves of buildings.
 Hedgerows support mammals, insects and wild flowering plants.
 Bats roost in buildings, trees and underneath old bridges.
 Fungi, lichens and mosses grow on both wood and stone, while waterways support otters, frogs, newts, insects, waterfowl and fish.
 A wide range of plants and animals can be found in public green spaces, parks, old stone walls, hedgerows, graveyards, bridges, rivers, canals, gardens and waste ground.
 The wildlife in the built up areas can be well hidden and may inhabit areas at the edge of the town.

-To find out more about Biodiversity, and how you can become involved in the preservation and improvement of the “Green Infrastructure” in Wexford, click on the link below and print the leaflet, which has information about how you can participate in the Draft County Wexford Biodiversity Plan 2012-2017, tips for encouraging biodiversity in your area, and contact details for submitting your observations to the Plan.
+To find out more about Biodiversity, and how you can become involved in the preservation and improvement of the “Green Infrastructure” in Wexford, click on the link below, which has information about County Wexford Biodiversity Action Plan, tips for encouraging biodiversity in your area.

 - Wexford County Council – Biodiversity